SOP Drafting Prompts: 12 Templates for SOPs People Actually Follow

 Common mistakes

-• No named owner per step — “the team” owns nothing
+• No named owner per step — “the team” owns nothing, so nothing gets maintained.

-• No success criterion — operator finishes step 4 unsure if they actually did step 4
+• No success criterion — the operator finishes step 4 unsure whether they actually completed step 4.

-• No edge cases or “what if” branches — first weird situation breaks the SOP
+• No edge cases or “what if” branches — the first unusual situation breaks the SOP.

-• SOP not dated or versioned — readers can’t tell if it’s current
+• Not dated or versioned — readers can’t tell if it’s the current version.

 Tags: #Prompt #Productivity #SOP